samsammurphy/gee-atmcorr-S2/README.md

 `docker pull samsammurphy/ee-python3-jupyter-atmcorr:v1.0`

-You can also build a docker container from scratch using this [Dockerfile](https://github.com/gee-community/ee-jupyter-contrib/tree/master/docker/atmcorr-ee).
+You can also build a docker container from scratch using this [Dockerfile](https://github.com/gee-community/ee-jupyter-contrib/tree/master/docker/atmcorr-ee) from the [gee-community](https://github.com/gee-community) repo.

 #### Alternative: Manual installation